-The Community LINE Source Model (C-LINE) is intended to inform the community user of local air quality impacts due to mobile sources in their region of interest using a simplified modeling approach.
+The Community LINE Source Model (C-LINE) is a web-based model that predicts concentrations of multiple air pollutants due to traffic emissions near roadways.
 As has been established in near-road and near-source monitoring studies, busy roadways and large emission sources, respectively, may impact local air quality near the source.
 Reduced-form air quality modeling is a useful tool for examining what-if scenarios of changes in emissions, such as those due to changes in traffic volume, fleet mix, or vehicle speed.
 Examining various scenarios of air quality impacts in this way can identify potentially at-risk populations located near roadways and the effects that a change in traffic activity may have on them.
-C-LINE computes dispersion of primary mobile source pollutants using meteorological conditions for the region of interest and computes air quality concentrations corresponding to these selected conditions.
+C-LINE computes dispersion of primary mobile source pollutants using meteorological conditions for the area of interest and computes air quality concentrations corresponding to these selected conditions.
 The dispersion routines used are in the analytical version of R-LINE (Snyder, et. al. 2013, also see https://www.cmascenter.org/r-line/).
 Specific emissions for each road link are calculated by combining national database information on traffic volume (AADT) and fleet mix with emissions factors from the EPA's MOVES modeling system.
 The user can modify the emissions for each road link by changing the traffic composition, speed, and/or volume.
-The air quality impact from a change in emissions due to changes in activity, fleet composition, or representative meteorological conditions can be visually quantified for a select set of criteria pollutants and mobile source air toxic (MSAT) species.
-This web-tool is currently capable of modeling any region of the United States.
+The air quality impact from a change in emissions due to changes in activity, fleet composition, or representative meteorological conditions can be visually quantified for a select set of pollutants and mobile source air toxic (MSAT) species.
+This web-tool is currently capable of modeling any local area across the United States.
 C-LINE is a screening-level model and is not intended to replace any regulatory models or be used to make enforcement decisions.
 Additional information on the overall tool is available in Barzyk et al (Env.
 Modeling and Software, 2015, 66, pp. 46-56).
 More Info